arteymix/arteymix.github.io/RueDesJuristes.md

 This project is a big one!

+It is a web application offering juridic services for french societies.
+It allow creation, modification and liquidation of these legal entities.

 It's done entirely in PHP using the Kohana framework.

 This was the first time I would be working with Twig.
 It was a really nice experience.
 Development was extremely fast and I would no lie saying it has never bugged me.
 I did unit testing with PHPUnit and Kohana Request, which is surprisingly efficient.